Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Abstract

 \section{Abstract}

-We consider the group of isotopy classes of automorphisms of $S^3$ that preserve a spatial graph or a handlebody-knot embedded in it.
+We consider the group of isotopy classes of automorphisms of the 3-sphere that preserve a spatial graph or a handlebody-knot embedded in it.
 We prove that the group is finitely presented for an arbitrary spatial graph or a reducible handlebody-knot of genus two.
-We also prove that the groups for ``most" irreducible handlebody-knots are finite.
+We also prove that the groups for ``most" irreducible genus two handlebody-knots are finite.

 \begin{small} \textbf{2010 Mathematics Subject Classification}: 57M15; 20F05, 57M25.

 \textbf{Keywords}: spatial graph, handlebody, mapping class group. \end{small}